heilerich/otrProxy/README.md

 Installation
 ------------
 Upload it to the Admin Console of Openfire.
-There are no settings yet.
-Learn about the commands by typing `!!help` in a chat session.
+Settings can be found in the Admin Console.
+Learn about the chat commands by typing `!!help` in a chat session.

 Dependencies
 ------------